-- Expanding mailing list to include EJ populations (low-income and minority) as well as other target populations including elderly, disabled and all public libraries. - Adapting advertising for ease of understanding including special articles and flyers. - Adapting public meeting times and locations for accessibility. - Advertising at GDRTA Hubs via English and Spanish posters and providing posters to Greene CATS and Miami County Transit. - Purchasing public notices in La Jornada Latina, an English and Spanish publication, and the Dayton City Paper, a predominately urban-based target audience. - Offering an English-to-Spanish translator on MVRPC's website. - Posting public notices on social networking sites such as Twitter and Facebook. - Both English and Spanish posters are also distributed to the Latino Connection, an East Dayton neighborhood-based outreach group which assists Hispanics in a variety of capacities.
+- Expanding mailing list to include EJ populations (low-income and minority) as well as other target populations including elderly, disabled and all public libraries. - Adapting advertising for ease of understanding including special articles and flyers. - Adapting public meeting times and locations for accessibility. - Advertising at GDRTA Hubs via English and Spanish posters and providing posters to Greene CATS and Miami County Transit. - Newspaper ads announcing the public meetings are printed in La Mega Nota, an English and Spanish publication, and the Dayton Weekly News, a predominately urban-based target audience. - Offering an English-to-Spanish translator on MVRPC's website. - Posting public meeting announcements on social networking sites such as Twitter and Facebook. - Both English and Spanish posters are also distributed to the Latino Connection, an East Dayton neighborhood-based outreach group which assists Hispanics in a variety of capacities.